 photo: Adeel Anwer via Flickr

-22. Get Cultured at Guild Hall – East Hampton’s Guild Hall is an epicenter of arts of all disciplines for all ages, including free art exhibitions and installations throughout the year.
-Highlights for young ones this summer include Kidfest Workshops (crafting all kinds of cool stuff); shows such as Teatro SEA’s La Cucarachita Martina, performances by the Fly Dance Company and Doktor Kaboom and The Wheel of Science, and theater and filmmaking camps for older kids.
+25. Get Cultured at Guild Hall – East Hampton’s Guild Hall is an epicenter of arts of all disciplines for all ages, including free art exhibitions and installations throughout the year.
+Highlights for young ones usually include Kidfest Workshops (crafting all kinds of cool stuff); live shows, and theater and filmmaking camps for older kids.
 Click here for info on all its kids and family programming!

 photo: Jeanine F. via Yelp

 26. See Montauk via MonTiki- Tour The End of the island like you never have before via a catamaran crafted in the style of a Polynesian boat with Sailing Montauk.
 Do a simple day sail, sunset sail, sail & swim and more.

 Summer 2020: As of late June, MonTiki was only booking private charters.
 Click here for info.

 photo: Peter Bond via Flickr